nikolaikk/RoboticProcessAutomation/README.md

 # RoboticProcessAutomation
 Is is a test version of Robotic Process Automation project.
 It has features of speech recognition and its interpretation and further mapping them onto supported activities/tasks.
-Mapping is done using machine learning algorithms, for now it is dense neural net for the classification with BERT tokenizer.
-There are not that many tasks supported since this is supposed to be a demo.
+Mapping is done using machine learning algorithms, for now it is a dense neural net for the classification and BERT tokenizer.
+There are not that many tasks supported since this is supposed to be a demo, all supported tasks can be seen in `rpa_commands.py`.

 Requirements: